wkgcass/vproxy/doc/command.md

 ### bpf-map-key

 description: The method of determining the key of the corresponding xsk when putting into a bpf map.

+### busy-poll

+description: A number indicating whether to enable busy poll, and may set the SO_BUSY_POLL_BUDGET as well.

 ## Flags